codetracker-learning/INDIVIDUAL-ASSIGNMENT-Sports-Roster/INSTRUCTIONS.md

 # Team Roster
-For this project you will be building a team roster for a sports team.
+For this project you will be building a team roster.
 Pick any team sport you want.
 Theme your project based on the sport.

 ## Requirements
 Take some time to plan your project and track how the data will flow. **It is expected that you will complete this assignment by the due date, so plan accordingly.**